 That we are prone to renouncing what is difficult to fix.

-Incentive drives expectations, infiltrates our motivations by tying them to a measurable outcome (money to pay for and buy things we need) and the subsequent reality of the environment.
+Incentive drives expectations and infiltrates our motivations by tying them to a measurable outcome (money to pay for and buy things we need) and the subsequent reality of the environment.

 But the Self is not a city.
 Limited by our thinking are our incentives in hardship, which often means not worth the trouble, which is a decision made by us persons that will shape the internal and external environments we live in.